openTdataCH/ondemand-hrdf-converter/README.md

 Caveats:

-* The files attribut and zugart are hard-coded
+* The file zugart are hard-coded
 * Certain information required for a proper HRDF are momentarily not part of the Swiss NeTEx data.
 We are working on changing that.